boazbk/tcs/lec_03_computation.md

 ### Computing a function: formal definition

 Now that we defined NAND programs formally, we turn to formally defining  the notion of computing a function.
-Before we do that, we will need to talk about the notion of the _configuration_ or  "snapshot" of a NAND program.
+Before we do that, we will need to talk about the notion of the _configuration_ of a NAND program.
 Such a configuration simply corresponds to the  current line that is executed and the current values of all variables at a certain point in the execution.
 Thus we will model it as a pair $(\ell,\sigma)$ where $\ell$ is a number between $0$ and the total number of lines in the program, and $\sigma$ maps every variable to its current value.^[The number $\ell$ can be thought of as the "program counter" and refers to the line that is just about to be executed, when we number the lines from $0$ till $s-1$ for some $s\in \N$.
 The program counter starts at $0$, and after executing the last line (i.e., line number $s-1$), it equals $s$.]
 The initial configuration has the form $(0,\sigma_0)$ where $0$ corresponds to the first line, and $\sigma_0$ is the assignment of zeroes to all variables and $x_i$'s to the input variables.